The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

-This effective potential provides a mechanism for generating critical states in spin-1/2 QP systems.
+Such on-site potential can serves as effective IDZs, which generates critical states in the system.
 By tailoring the on-site matrix, one can engineer an effective unbounded potential for the dressed particle, even when all couplings in the system are finite.
 This arises from resonant coupling between the system's energy $E$ and the on-site modulation of the single species $M_j^{22}$, resulting in a divergent effective on-site potential.
-The divergent on-site potential manifest IDZs in the hopping, effectively partitioning the system into multiple sub-chains and driving the delocalized eigenstates into critical states.
-It is important to note that this resonant coupling mechanism for critical states is not confined to the exactly solvable regime but represents a generic feature applicable to systems beyond this regime.
+The divergence in the potential effectively partitions the 1D system into multiple sub-chains, manifesting IDZs in the hopping, and driving the delocalized eigenstates into critical states.
+Notably, this resonant coupling mechanism is generic, not limited to the exactly solvable regime, and can be extended to systems beyond the exactly solvable conditions.